Nazi Germany: Censorship

 Newspapers, like other media, were controlled by the state; the Reich Press Chamber shut down or bought newspapers and publishing houses.
-By 1939, over two-thirds of the newspapers and magazines were directly owned by the Propaganda Ministry.
-The Nazi Party daily newspaper, the Völkischer Beobachter ("Ethnic Observer"), was edited by Rosenberg, who also wrote The Myth of the Twentieth Century, a book of racial theories espousing Nordic superiority.
-Goebbels controlled the wire services and insisted that all newspapers in Germany only publish content favourable to the regime.
+By 1939 over two-thirds of the newspapers and magazines were directly owned by the Propaganda Ministry.
+The Nazi Party daily newspaper, the Völkischer Beobachter ("Ethnic Observer"), was edited by Rosenberg.
+Goebbels controlled the wire services and insisted that all newspapers in Germany should only publish content favourable to the regime.
 Under Goebbels, the Propaganda Ministry issued two dozen directives every week on exactly what news should be published and what angles to use; the typical newspaper followed the directives closely, especially regarding what to omit.
-Newspaper readership plummeted, partly because of the decreased quality of the content and partly because of the surge in popularity of radio.
-Propaganda became less effective towards the end of the war, as people were able to obtain information outside of official channels.
+Newspaper readership plummeted, partly because of the perceived decreased quality of the content and partly because of the surge in popularity of radio.
+Propaganda became less effective towards the end of the war, as people were able to obtain information outside official channels.

-Authors of books left the country in droves and some wrote material critical of the regime while in exile.
-Goebbels recommended that the remaining authors concentrate on books themed on Germanic myths and the concept of blood and soil.
-By the end of 1933, over a thousand books—most of them by Jewish authors or featuring Jewish characters—had been banned by the Nazi regime.
+Many authors left the country and some wrote material critical of the regime while in exile.
+Goebbels recommended that the remaining authors should concentrate on books themed on Germanic myths and the concept of blood and soil.
+By the end of 1933 over a thousand books—most of them by Jewish authors or featuring Jewish characters—had been banned by the Nazi regime.
 Nazi book burnings took place; nineteen such events were held on the night of 10 May 1933.
-Tens of thousands of books from dozens of figures, including Albert Einstein, Sigmund Freud, Helen Keller, Alfred Kerr, Marcel Proust, Erich Maria Remarque, Upton Sinclair, Jakob Wassermann, H. G. Wells, and Émile Zola were publicly burned.
+Tens of thousands of books from dozens of figures, including Albert Einstein, Sigmund Freud, Helen Keller, Alfred Kerr, Marcel Proust, Erich Maria Remarque, Upton Sinclair, Jakob Wassermann, H. G. Wells, and Émile Zola were publicly burnt.
 Pacifist works, and literature espousing liberal, democratic values were targeted for destruction, as well as any writings supporting the Weimar Republic or those written by Jewish authors.